 There are three types of buoyancy which are as follows.

 A positive buoyancy happens when the diver or object is lighter than the fluid it displaces.
-In this case, the diver will ascend because their weight is lighter than the buoyant force
+In this case, the diver will ascend because their weight is lighter than the buoyant force.

 A negative buoyancy happens when the diver or object is denser than the fluid it displaces.
 In this case, the diver will descend because their weight is greater than the buoyant force.

-To achieve neutral buoyancy involves getting your weight belts right, using your air sparingly, consciously watching your breathing, and relax.
+Achieve neutral buoyancy involves getting your weight belts right, using your air sparingly, consciously watching your breathing, and relax.

 You should add air sparingly to your BCD.
 If you feel that you are negatively buoyant at the bottom.
 Then you can add a small quick burst of air to your BCD.